SpaghetMeNot/uvfactory/docs/create_uvs.md

 - **Offset U.** Offsets generated UVs in U direction.
 - **Offset V.** Offsets generated UVs in V direction.
-- **Rotate Islands.** Rotates each island around it's center in degrees.
+- **Rotate Islands.** Rotates each island around its center in degrees.

 ### Projection Transform

 Transform the projection of UVs in 3d space.
-You can think of this as transforming the object itself, projecting the UVs, then transforming it back to it's original orientation.
+You can think of this as transforming the object itself, projecting the UVs, then transforming it back to its original orientation.

-- **Reference Origin.** Specify an object to align, scale and center UVs too.
-This can offer a very visual way of transforming the projection and can be very useful when you need multiple objects to match UVs.
+- **Reference Origin.** Specify an object to align, scale and center UVs to.
+This can offer a visual way of transforming the projection and can be useful when you need multiple objects to match UVs.
-- **Offset XYZ.** Offset the projection/alignment of UVs in object space
+- **Offset XYZ.** Offset the projection/alignment of UVs in object space.
 - **Rotate XYZ*.** Rotate the projection/alignment of UVs in object space.
 Note that for island-based UV generation, Z rotation will only affect perfectly aligned top and bottom faces.
 This is because all other faces are aligned to their slope.

 !!! info "Box Project"
     - **Z Axis Bias.** Controls the angle at which faces will be projected from the Z axis (top and bottom).
-Increase to include more faces, decrease to include less.
+Increase to include more faces, decrease to include fewer.

 !!! info "Island Unwrap"
     - **Initial Pack Size.** Advanced option that should be left at 1.0 in most cases.
 Raising this value can sometimes reduce errors on complex meshes at the cost of speed.